Assessing the robustness of heterogeneous treatment effects in survival analysis under informative censoring: Experiments

-We now evaluate the effectiveness of the bounds generated by our \method through experiments on synthetic and medical datasets.
-Synthetic data are commonly used to evaluate causal inference methods~\citep{vanderlaan.2003, frauen.2025, curth.2021b}, since they have the advantage of providing access to the ground-truth CATE and thus allow for direct comparison against oracle estimates.
-Further, we use data from a recent oncology trial to demonstrate the practical applicability and relevance of our method.
+Further, we evaluate the effectiveness of the bounds generated by our SurvB-learner through experiments on synthetic datasets (we provide the results of real-world dataset in Appendix~\ref{app:adjuvant_results}).
+Synthetic datasets are commonly used to evaluate causal inference methods~\citep{vanderlaan.2003, frauen.2025, curth.2021b}, since they have the advantage of providing access to the ground-truth CATE and thus allow for direct comparison against oracle estimates.
+We additionally benchmark against standard \emph{point estimator} that assumes non-informative censoring in Appendix~\ref{app:drcut_comparison}.